MrGKanev/Duck-inc-Youtube/README.md

 This is a project made for one of our clases (Software Engineering).
 Everybody in it had a role (Project Manager, Designer, QA and Programmer).
 In the folder files you can see all our documents/diagrams and etc. Everything is FAKE.

 This applications is against YouTube terms of service and could not be present on Google Play Store therefore, It is developed so I can finish my Bachelor's degree (hopefully).
 You can download the app from the "release" folder.
+And I passed this class. (you are not the only one which was suprices don't worry)

 ### For other students from RU / (other universities)